dlarrick/hass-kumo/README.md

 To enable these optional sensors, click on the Kumo tile in Settings -> Devices and Services, go into the Devices section, click on the indoor unit (or Kumo Station) and enable them under Sensors.

+**Note** that you will need to restart HmomeAssistant after enabling a new sensor type, due to [Issue 120](https://github.com/dlarrick/hass-kumo/issues/120).

 ### Template Sensors

 For additional attributes not covered above, or if you require more customization, you can convert attributes to sensors using [templates](https://community.home-assistant.io/t/using-attributes-in-lovelace/72672).
 For example, here's a simple sensor for the target temperature.